daos-stack/daos/docs/release/updating.md

 DAOS Version 2.0 introduces several protocol and API changes, as well as changes in the internal object layout, which make DAOS Version 2.0 incompatible with previous DAOS releases.
-It is therefore not possible to perform online or offline upgrades from previous DAOS releases to DAOS Version 2.0, while maintaining the user data in containers that have been created with previous DAOS releases.
+It is therefore not possible to perform online or offline updates from previous DAOS releases to DAOS Version 2.0, while maintaining the user data in containers that have been created with previous DAOS releases.

-This means that an upgrade from DAOS Version 1.0 or 1.2 to DAOS Version 2.0 is essentially a new installation.
+This means that an update from DAOS Version 1.0 or 1.2 to DAOS Version 2.0 is essentially a new installation.
-Existing user data in DAOS should be backed up to non-DAOS storage before the upgrade, as the DAOS storage will need to be reformatted.
+Existing user data in DAOS should be backed up to non-DAOS storage before the update, as the DAOS storage will need to be reformatted.
 For POSIX containers, there are two paths to perform such a backup:

 1. On a DAOS client where the DAOS POSIX container is dfuse-mounted,